Hammerhead8/Filters/README.md

 * Lowpass Butterworth
 * Highpass Butterworth
 * Lowpass Chebyshev
+* Highpass Chebyshev
 * Lowpass Inverse Chebyshev

-This allows the tranfer function of common filter classes to be calculated given specifications without needing to consult tables.
+This allows the tranfer function of common filter classes to be calculated much faster than could be done by hand and without the need to consult tables.

+The results can be easily verified by plotting the frequency response

 # Features
 * Supports arbitrary filter order
 * Lowpass and highpass versions of common filter classes
+* Simple programming interface consisting of two functions

 # Limitations
 * Currently has no error handling for invalid specifications (non-integer or negative order, etc.)